-For a comfortable room not too far from the university, students can expect to pay a monthly rent of around EUR 200 to 300.
+For a comfortable room not too far from the university, students can expect to pay a monthly rent of around EUR 300 to 450.
 Based on past experience, demand for rooms is usually particularly high at the start of the winter semester.
 We recommend arranging your accommodation as soon as possible.
-University halls of residence offer relatively cheap accommodation costing EUR 150 to 220 monthly.
+University halls of residence offer relatively cheap accommodation costing EUR 280 to 350 monthly.
 Halls of residence are also an excellent place to meet new people, particularly for students starting their first semester.
+You are guaranteed a dorm room if you are an international student who gained the qualifications for university entrance not in Germany.
+You qualify AFTER Admission Independent whether you are a degree seeking student or an exchange student.

 Searching for apartments and rooms on the private housing market